Proving programs terminate using well orderings, Ramsey Theory, and Matrices: Notation and Definitions

 \end{notation}

 All of the programs we discuss do the following: initially the variables get values supplied by the user, then there is a \While loop.
 Within the \While loop the user can specify which one of a set of statements get executed through the use of a variable called {\it control}.
-We focus on these programs for two reasons: (1) programs of this type are a building block for more complicated programs, and (2) programs of this type can already do some things of interest.
-We give a very general example.
+We focus on these programs for two reasons: (1) programs of this type are a building block for more complicated programs, and (2) programs of this type will illustrate our points well.
+One drawback is that the programs we present will not do anything of interest.